lorenzo-stoakes/weak/README.md

 Weak is an open-source chess engine under active development, currently at a very early stage + thus not even capable of actually playing a game yet :-)

-Weak is written in C. Note it uses the latest development version of go, so it may not compile against release or weekly versions.
+Weak is written in C. This has been hastily ported from the [go version][0] so the code is somewhat messy.
+I'm working on it:-).

 ## The Plan ##

 The plan for development is to move in steps, starting with the absolute basics and slowly moving towards a fully-featured engine.
-We are currently at stage 1.
+We are currently at stage 1, though the front-end to the engine has yet to be ported from go.

 0:  Not yet capable of playing a game.